 [selection:

-TLS_RSA_WITH_AES_128_CBC_SHA as defined in RFC 3268

-TLS_RSA_WITH_AES_256_CBC_SHA as defined in RFC 3268

-TLS_DHE_RSA_WITH_AES_128_CBC_SHA as defined in RFC 3268

-TLS_DHE_RSA_WITH_AES_256_CBC_SHA as defined in RFC 3268

-TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA as defined in RFC 4492

-TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA as defined in RFC 4492

-TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA as defined in RFC 4492

-TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA as defined in RFC 4492

-TLS_RSA_WITH_AES_128_CBC_SHA256 as defined in RFC 5246

-TLS_RSA_WITH_AES_256_CBC_ SHA256 as defined in RFC 5246

-TLS_DHE_RSA_WITH_AES_128_CBC_ SHA256 as defined in RFC 5246

-TLS_DHE_RSA_WITH_AES_256_CBC_ SHA256 as defined in RFC 5246

-TLS_RSA_WITH_AES_128_GCM_SHA256 as defined in RFC 5288

-TLS_RSA_WITH_AES_256_GCM_SHA384 as defined in RFC 5288

-TLS_DHE_RSA_WITH_AES_128_GCM_SHA256 as defined in RFC 5288

-TLS_DHE_RSA_WITH_AES_256_GCM_SHA384 as defined in RFC 5288

-TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256 as defined in RFC 5289

-TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA384 as defined in RFC 5289

-TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256 as defined in RFC 5289

-TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384 as defined in RFC 5289

-TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 as defined in RFC 5289

-TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384 as defined in RFC 5289

-TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256 as defined in RFC 5289

-TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA384 as defined in RFC 5289
+select supported ciphersuites from List 1] and no other ciphersuites.

 ].

-The ciphersuites to be tested in the evaluated configuration are limited by this requirement.
+The ciphersuites to be tested in the evaluated configuration are limited by this requirement and must be selected from the ciphersuites defined in List 1, chap..B.3.1.6.
 The ST author should select the ciphersuites that are supported.
 Even though RFC 5246 and RFC 6347 mandate implementation of specific ciphers, there is no requirement to implement TLS_RSA_WITH_AES_128_CBC_SHA in order to claim conformance to this cPP.

 These requirements will be revisited as new DTLS versions are standardized by the IETF.

 In a future version of this cPP DTLS v1.2 will be required for all TOEs.

+FCS_DTLSC_EXT.1 should only be used if the TOE transmits application-layer data to an external entity using a trusted channel provided by DTLS without receiving application data that needs to be protected.

-FCS_DTLSC_EXT.1.2 The TSF shall verify that the presented identifier matches the reference identifier according to RFC 6125 section 6.
+FCS_DTLSC_EXT.1.2 The TSF shall verify that the presented identifier matches [selection: the reference identifier per RFC 6125 section 6, IPv4 address in CN or SAN, IPv6 address in the CN or SAN, IPv4 address in SAN, IPv6 address in the SAN, the identifier per RFC 5280 Appendix A using [selection: id-at-commonName, id-at-countryName, id-at-dnQualifier, id-at-generationQualifier, id-at-givenName, id-at-initials, id-at-localityName, id-at-name, id-at-organizationalUnitName, id-at-organizationName, id-at-pseudonym, id-at-serialNumber, id-at-stateOrProvinceName, id-at-surname, id-at-title] and no other attribute types].